facebookresearch/dynalab/README.md

 ```

 ### Step 2: Complete the model handler
 If you don't already have a handler file, we will have created a [template](https://github.com/facebookresearch/dynalab/blob/master/dynalab/handler/handler.py.template) for you with instructions to fill at `./handler.py`.
-The handler file defines how your model takes inputs, run inference and return response.
+The handler file defines how your model takes inputs, runs inference and returns a response.
 Follow the instructions in the template file to complete the handler.

 For the expected model I/O format of your task, check the definitions [here](dynalab/tasks/README.md).

-### Step 3: Quickly check code correctness by local test
+### Step 3: Quickly check correctness by local test
 Now that you completed the handler file, run a local test to see if your code works correctly.
 ```
 $ dynalab-cli test --local -n <name_of_your_model>
 ```
 If your local test is successful, you'll see "Local test passed" on the prompt.
 You can then move on to the next step.
-Otherwise, fix the code according to the error prompt and re-run this step until the output is error free.
+Otherwise, fix your project according to the error prompt and re-run this step until the output is error free.

 **Exclude large files / folders**
 You may get an error if your project folder is too big (e.g. more than 2GB).
 You can reduce its size by excluding files / folders that are not relevant to your model (e.g. unused checkpoints).
 To do this, add the paths to the files / folders that you want to exclude into the config by running `dynalab-cli init -n <name_of_your_model> --amend` and update the `exclude` entry, e.g.